Here we'll break down what you need to know when driving around school buses and why bus-related moving violations incur serious penalties.

 Another thing to consider: school buses occasionally travel in caravans.
 If a school bus in front of you has another bus in front of it that's letting kids on or off, you must stop for that bus as well.

 State laws regarding stopping for school buses on divided highways vary.
 Check with your state's rules of the road for more information.
-(Helpful hint: if you're googling, type in site:*.gov, your state, and DMV.
-For example, site:*.gov New Jersey DMV.)

 give the bus a brake